Christopher Jones, MD

 Symptoms of Shoulder Arthritis

 Initially, it is usually warranted to try conservative treatments (non-surgical) for shoulder arthritis.
 This will include resting the shoulder or modifying activities that make the pain more severe.
-Use of non-steroidal-anti-inflammatory medications (arthritis meds) such as ibuprofen or naproxyn can help with pain by reducing the inflammatory component of arthritis.
+The use of non-steroidal anti-inflammatory medications (arthritis meds) such as ibuprofen or naproxen can help with pain by reducing the inflammatory component of arthritis.
 Physical therapy can also help by helping the patient improve range of motion and functional use of the shoulder.
 Additionally, using dietary supplements such as glucosamine and chondroitin have helped some patients’ symptoms.

 Surgery for Shoulder Arthritis